RobertTheSable/fe3-translation/Readme.md

 ### Setup

-You will need to acquire headered and unheaderd roms for FE3 revisions 1.0 and 1.1
+You will need to acquire headered and unheaderd roms for FE3 revisions 1.0 and 1.1.
+You're on your own for this.

 1. Create some folder somewhere you can work in.
 2. Inside that folder, clone this repo.
     * Use `git clone https://github.com/RobertTheSable/fe3-translation.git` if you don't intent to contribute or fork this repo.
     * Use `git clone git@github.com:RobertTheSable/fe3-translation.git` if you intent to contribute to this translation and/or create your own fork.
-4. Create and `fe3-translation/roms` subfolder and copy or move your roms there.
+4. Create a `fe3-translation/roms` subfolder and copy or move your roms there.
     * Make sure their  names match the "file" keys for each rom entry in [config.yml](https://github.com/RobertTheSable/fe3-translation/blob/master/config.yml#L36)
 3. Download [Sable](https://github.com/RobertTheSable/sable-text-converter) (at least version [1.2.1](https://github.com/RobertTheSable/sable-text-converter/releases/tag/1.2.1))
 4. Unzip sable.exe and the bunled asar.dll file into the parent folder that this repository was cloned into.